Noise Self-Regression: A New Learning Paradigm to Enhance Low-Light Images Without Task-Related Data: Experimental Results and Analysis

-To evaluate the importance and the effects of the instance normalization (IN) layers in remediating the overall magnitude/lighting of the input image, we conduct experiments by removing the IN layers with other setting unchanged, and the visual effects are shown in Fig.\ref{fig12}.
-As can be seen, after removing the IN layers, NoiSER cannot work normally, which indicates the importance of the IN layer in our model.
+\textbf{1) Effectiveness of instance normalization.} To evaluate the importance and the effect of the instance-normalization layer in remediating the overall magnitude/lighting of the input image, we conduct experiments by removing the IN with other settings unchanged, and the visual effects are displayed in Fig.\ref{fig:Ablation_IN}.
+As can be seen, after removing the IN, NoiSER cannot work normally, which indicates the importance of the IN layer in our model.

+\textbf{2) Effectiveness of TV regularization.} To verify the assistance of TV regularization to noise alleviation, we conduct experiments by removing the TV regularization with other settings unchanged, and the visual effects are displayed in Fig.\ref{fig:Ablations}.
+As can be seen from the Figure, after removing the TV regularization, the visualization results of NoiSER-Var3 suffer from severe noise, which indicates the importance of the TV regularization.

+\textbf{3) Infeasibility of solely using IN.} To confirm that NoiSER's capability to enhance an image isn't solely due to the IN layer, we try to process low-light images using only IN.
+The visual results are displayed in Fig.\ref{fig:Ablations}.
+These results demonstrate that using only the IN without the whole NoiSER does not enhance low-light images well, highlighting the necessity of our NoiSER technique.

+\textbf{4) Effect of kernel size.} To evaluate the effect of different kernel sizes in CNN on the performance, we conducted relevant experiments using 1$\times$1 convolution to replace the original 3$\times$3 convolution, and the experimental results are shown in Fig.\ref{fig:Ablations}.
+From the figure, it can be seen that the parameter space of the 1x1 convolution is too small to allow CNN to learn a good enhancement ability.

+\textbf{5) Effect of standard deviations.} To evaluate the effect of different standard deviations of random noise on the performance, we conducted six groups of experiments, i.e., setting standard deviations to 0.5, 1, 2, 3, 5, 10, respectively, and the experimental results are shown in Fig.\ref{fig:Ablation_std}.
+From the figure, it can be seen that a higher standard deviation makes the enhanced image brighter, which means that if unexpected overexposure occurs, it can be mitigated by lowering the standard deviation.